 The possible side-effects of surgery include excessive bleeding, infections and pain.
 After successful surgery to cure the Cushing’s disease, it is necessary for the cortisol hormone to be replaced.
 This is given as hydrocortisone tablets, taken two to three times a day.
 These may only be needed for a few months before normal pituitary and adrenal function returns, but occasionally have to be continued indefinitely.

 Surgery of the pituitary gland may cause the other hormones made by the pituitary gland to fall in level and it may be necessary to replace these vital hormones in tablet or injection form.

 Cortisol-reducing tablet treatments may affect the liver and, therefore, liver blood tests are checked in order to ensure there are no serious problems.

+It is important that control of raised cortisol is achieved in order to prevent adverse health effects (such as increased cardiovascular disease).
 Once the disease is cured, the changes due to excessive cortisol production will return to normal over the following weeks or months.
 The patient’s appearance will return, often rapidly, to normal, and muscle and bone strength will also improve although some patients, particularly post-menopausal women, may need treatment for osteoporosis.

 Blood pressure and blood sugar will need to be watched and, if they remain raised, may need to be treated as in any other patient.